17 Comments

 Expand full comment

-Kevin Guiney P.Log.
-CCLP's avatar
+Kevin Guiney's avatar

 You might enjoy this piece Dhani…https://kevinguiney.substack.com/p/preschool-pirates-and-the-shipwrecked